See Chrissy Teigen Break Down Crying While Talking About John Legend

-Chrissy Teigen Breaks Down Crying on Stage While Talking About John Legend: Watch
+Chrissy Teigen Breaks Down Crying on Stage While Talking About John Legend

-Chrissy Teigen is known for poking fun at everyone, especially her husband, John Legend.
-But on Monday night, the 32-year-old model and TV personality got extremely choked up after Legend presented her with Glamour’s Women of the Year award.
+The 32-year-old model is known for poking fun at her husband, John Legend, from time to time, but on Monday night at the 2018 Glamour Women Of The Year Awards: Women Rise in New York City, the mother of two got extremely choked up after the 39-year-old R&B artist presented her with the Woman of the Year award.

 “I joke about it a lot, but I truly have the most incredible husband on the planet,” Teigen said, looking visibly emotional.
 "You are our everything.”